 Gabriel Raeburn is the Senior Research Fellow on the Harvard Slavery Remembrance Program (HSRP) and a historian of American religion.
 He works at the intersection of religion and politics, and the histories of race, inequality, and evangelicalism in the United States.
 In 2022, Raeburn gained a PhD in Religious Studies and History in 2022, under the direction of Professor Anthea Butler.
 As the HSRP’s Senior Research Fellow, Raeburn works alongside a research team that uncovers the lives of people who were enslaved by Harvard’s leadership, faculty, and staff, and traces their living descendants.

-His dissertation, which he is in the process of turning into a book manuscript, traces Pentecostal movement building and political activism in the Ozarks and Great Plains from the depths of the Great Depression to the end of the Reagan era.
+His dissertation project, which he is in the process of turning into a book manuscript, traced Pentecostal movement building and political activism in the Ozarks and Great Plains from the depths of the Great Depression to the end of the Reagan era.
 Raeburn shows that through the spread of the Prosperity Gospel, the rise of powerful Pentecostal television networks, and in their relationship to political actors and state institutions, Pentecostals shaped how evangelicals understood the causes of and solutions to racial and economic inequality.
 Raeburn’s research brings together political history, material culture, lived religion, and public policy to show how an array of state, religious, and private sector influences constructed the Prosperity Gospel and how it transformed modern American politics and culture.

 Raeburn also works on a series of side projects that explore the history of radical historians in the American academy in the postwar period.
 He recently published an article on the historian of American slavery, Eugene Genovese, and the radical journal Marxist Perspectives in Modern Intellectual History.
 Raeburn is passionate about public history.
 Alongside his work at the HSRP, Raeburn has been a Tours and Public History Researcher for the Dialogue Institute at Temple University.